vsao/SKILL/SKILL_Codes/README.md

   sc   Same as “s” if the cellview already exists.
 If the cellview does not exist, this mode is the same is “wc” mode, except the cellview cannot be saved to disk. sd   Same as “s” if the cellview already exists.
 If the cellview does not exist, this mode is the same as “wd” mode, except the cellview cannot be saved to disk.
   ```
-- d_contextCellView
-Specifies the context cellview.
-The context cellview specification
-is preserved for compatibility with earlier versions of the
+- `d_contextCellView`: Specifies the context cellview.
+The context cellview specification is preserved for compatibility with earlier versions of the software.
-software.